EU executive mulls introduction of new data retention law

 In July, Britain rushed through an emergency law requiring telecoms firms to retain customer data for a year to make up for the loss of the EU directive, prompting criticism from privacy campaigners.

-Telecoms companies such as Orange (ORAN.PA), Telefonica (TEF.MC) and BT (BT.L) are already subject to a privacy law, the ePrivacy directive, requiring them to ensure that their customers’ communications are confidential and not listened in to without their consent.
+Telecoms companies such as Orange, Telefonica and BT are already subject to a privacy law, the ePrivacy directive, requiring them to ensure that their customers’ communications are confidential and not listened in to without their consent.

 Writing by Julia Fioretti; Editing by Mark Heinrich